History of the Utah National Guard

 The Berlin crisis in 1961 saw 1,600 Guard members mobilized.
 Many filled state-side positions vacated by active-duty forces sent to Germany.

 Utah Air Guard crews were among the first to volunteer for airlift support of the U.S. military buildup in Saudi Arabia after Iraq invaded Kuwait in 1990.
 Six Utah Army Guard units were activated for duty in Operation Desert Shield/Desert Storm.
-Air Guard units are not activated, but volunteer crews continue providing airlift support.
-By the end of the war, 1,706 Utah Guard members had participated either as volunteers or on active duty.
+Air Guard units were not activated, but volunteer crews continued providing airlift support.
+By the end of the war, 1,706 Utah Guard members had participated either as volunteers or on Active Duty.

 The 2002 Winter Olympics brought approximately 2,400 athletes from over 80 countries and thousands of spectators to Utah.
 The mission of law enforcement augmentation fell to the Utah National Guard.
 Over 2,000 guard members from 24 states came to Salt Lake City to joined more than 2,500 Utah Guard members to provide security for the Games.
-More soldiers were deployed in support of the 2002 Winter Olympics than any other military operation in the world.
+At that time, more soldiers were deployed in support of the 2002 Winter Olympics than any other military operation in the world.